section-engineering-education/engineering-education/articles/understanding-node-js-async-control-flows/index.md

 It did what we instructed it to do in a ‘`synchronous process`.
 It will execute the timeout functions but won't wait to finish because we didn't tell it to.

-Imagine this coded concept was implemented in a bank system.
+Imagine this coded concept being implemented in a bank system.
 This could lead to a case where a user may withdraw some money even before he/she deposits it.
 This is where `control flow` comes into play.

 ### Control flows
 [Control flow](https://en.wikipedia.org/wiki/Control_flow) is the order in which individual statements, instructions, or function calls of an imperative program are executed or evaluated.